British Thomson-Houston: Consolidation

 BTH had a major role in developing the world's first prototype jet engine, which was built by Frank Whittle's Power Jets company at the BTH works in Rugby in 1937.
 Development was later moved to the Lutterworth works, which were falling into disuse at the time.
 BTH's directors seemed sceptical of the design and offered little help, and in 1940 decided they were not really interested in making jet engines due to their commitment to electrical equipment.
 Rover was soon selected to make jet engines, but exchanged jet engine production with Rolls-Royce for making tank engines in 1943.
 In 1944 the Lutterworth Power Jets work was nationalised.

 After World War II Oliver Lyttelton took over as chairman of AEI, and started a massive expansion.
-He returned as chairman between 1954 and 1963 and oversaw the opening of a massive new £8 million turbine works was opened at Larne in 1957.
+He returned as chairman between 1954 and 1963 and oversaw the opening of a massive new £8 million turbine works at Larne in 1957.
 In 1955 AEI acquired Siemens Brothers, which was merged with Edison Swan in 1957 to form the Siemens Edison Swan subsidiary.
 Rivalry with Metrovick intensified, particularly after BTH won the contract to build the new Buenos Aires Central Costanera S.A. power station, valued at £35 million, in 1957.
 Lyttelton continued to try to reduce this friction, leading to several unsuccessful reorganisations and slipping profits.

 The postwar period saw continued development at BTH.
 The Hungarian scientist Dennis Gabor invented holography at the BTH site in Rugby in 1947, and in 1951 BTH supplied a 1200 bhp gas turbine for the Auris, the first commercial ship to use gas-turbine propulsion.
 In 1955 BTH supplied 18 New Zealand DSC class locomotive Rolls-Royce powered locomotives for New Zealand Railways.
 The Ediswan trademark appeared on semiconductors in 1956 and the following year British Rail Class 15 diesel-electric locomotives were designed by BTH.

 AEI (Associated Electrical Industries)

 To try to cure internal political and efficiency problems, AEI stopped using the BTH and Metrovick names on 1 January 1960.
 This led to a huge decline in sales because no-one had heard of "AEI" before, and in turn, a massive drop in AEI's stock price.
-Continued attempts to streamline what was two separate management structures continued to fail, and by the mid-60s the entire AEI group was in financial trouble.
+Continued attempts to streamline what were two separate management structures continued to fail, and by the mid-60s the entire AEI group was in financial trouble.
 The AEI name was first used on products in 1961.
 By 1967 AEI brands included Siemens Edison Swan, Hotpoint, Birlec and W.T.
 Henley.

 The AEI research lab (building BR57) was built in 1960 at the Boughton Road site.
 At this point the size of the Rugby site peaked, with all of the company's land west of the Black Path built over.

 Britain's first commercial nuclear power facility was built between 1956 and 1962 at Berkeley.
 This was followed by the building and commissioning of the 25 m Chilbolton radar dish at Chilbolton Observatory between 1963 and 1967.